-We are starting this new series called, “Creative dads” with a multifaceted personality who is a chef, nutritionist, blogger, social worker, and a social media manager.
-Born and brought up in Mumbai, graduated from the Mumbai University and worked in the corporate world for about 20 years.
-He quit the corporate world in 2012 and started full-time consultancy in Content management and Food.
+We are starting this new series called “Creative dads” with a multifaceted personality: a chef, nutritionist, blogger, social worker, and social media manager.
+Born and brought up in Mumbai, graduated from the Mumbai University, and worked in the corporate world for about 20 years.
+He quit the corporate world in 2012 and started a full-time consultancy in Content management and Food.
 As a certified nutritionist, he has helped many stay fit and also work with corporates from time to time for their Food related content requirements.
 Let’s get to know more about him-

 What is your background?

 I am an Arts student specializing in Sociology and Politics.
 Having Interest in cooking since Childhood, I took to serious cooking, recipe writing, and eventually, recipe improvisation in 2012, and since then my blogging journey has started on a professional level.